 Escape From Tarkov: Scav karma

-Scav karma is developer BattleState Games’ way to counter Scav on Scav crime.
+Scav karma is developer BattleState Games’ way to counter Scav on Scav violence.
 Ever since the game launched, player-controlled Scavs generally benefitted from killing other non-AI Scavs.
 It was part of a perpetual mistrust amongst Scav players.
+Kill the obvious player-controller Scav, or be killed by them when you’re nog looking.
 With Scav Karma, Escape From Tarkov’s player Scavs are incentivized to cooperate with others.

 The trustworthiness of a player is represented by his karma, otherwise known as reputation with Fence.
 In addition, the trader Fence can be leveled to give you better items to buy.
 You can even expect help from AI Scavs if you’ve got a high reputation.